Assistant Coach (distances)

 | (530) 304-8153

-Devin Elizondo joins the men's and women's cross country, and track and field programs for his second season and his first as a a full-time assistant coach with UC Davis.
+Devin Elizondo returns to the UC Davis men's and women's cross country and track and field programs for his third season and his second as a full-time assistant coach.
+He assists in all facets of the Aggie programs including coaching, recruiting and meet management.

 Elizondo also played an active role in coaching education throughout Southern Calif.